 If symptoms, other than fever, are not improving, continue to isolate until symptoms are improving or until after Day 10.

 If the confirmed case has severe symptoms, or is at high risk of serious disease or has questions concerning care, they should contact their healthcare provider for available treatments.

-After you have ended isolation, if your symptoms recur or worsen, get tested again and if positive, restart isolation at Day 0.
+After ending isolation, if symptoms recur or worsen, test again and if positive, restart isolation at Day 0.

 *After ending isolation (no fever without the use of fever-reducing medications and symptoms are improving), confirmed cases may remove their mask sooner than Day 10 if they have two sequential negative tests at least one day apart.
 If antigen test results are positive, the person may still be infectious and should continue wearing a mask and wait at least one day before taking another test.